When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 The Ground Beneath the Panels Matters More Than You Think

-Building a solar farm is not just about the panels.
-Before a single module goes up, the site needs a foundation system that can hold everything in place for 25 to 30 years, through wind, rain, freeze-thaw cycles, and everything else the weather throws at it.
+Building a solar project is not just about the panels.
+Before a single module goes up, the site needs a foundation system that can hold everything in place for 25 to 30 years, through wind, rain, freeze-thaw cycles, and everything else Mother Nature throws at it.

 On many sites, the standard approach is to drive steel posts directly into the soil using a machine, much like hammering a nail.
 It is fast and cost-effective when the ground cooperates.